-Parks department means either the city parks and recreation department or the county parks and recreation department.
+Parks department means the county park and recreation department.

-Planned development means a group of two or more duplex, triplex, quadraplex, or multifamily residential or nonresidential buildings established in a single development tract, under unified control which is to be planned and developed as a whole, either as a single development project or a definitely programmed series of development operations or phases.
+Planned development means 1) a group of two or more duplex, triplex, quadraplex, multifamily residential buildings; 2) a multifamily residential building, including a single building with more than 12 units; or 3) nonresidential buildings established in a single development tract, under unified control which is to be planned and developed as a whole, either as a single development project or a definitely programmed series of development operations or phases.
 A planned development includes principal and accessory structures, buildings and uses substantially related to the character and purpose of the planned development, and having a unified design of buildings and coordinated organization of open space, parking and service areas.

-Private street means a street which is constructed to private street standards as described in the Land Development Standards Manual, and which is privately maintained.
+Private street means a street which is constructed to private street standards as described in the Charlotte Land Development Standards Manual, and which is privately maintained.